The wild monodromy of the Fifth Painlev\'e equation and its action on wild character variety: an approach of confluence: The character variety of and the nonlinear monodromy action on it

+intersects $\Cal S_{VI}(\theta)$ at 2 lines.
+The resulting 4 lines correspond to the reducibility of the pair of matrices $\{M_l,M_m\}$, i.e. to the existence of common invariant space for the pair. \end{proposition}

+\begin{remark} To be more precise, if for each $l=0,t,1,\infty$ the monodromy matrix $M_l$ is diagonalizable, then there exists a pair of invariant subspaces of the space of solutions of \eqref{eq:wm-A}, giving rise to a basis of solutions (sometimes called Levelt basis) with respect to which $M_l$ is diagonal.
+When each of these basic solutions is analytically continued towards the base-point $z_0$ of $\pi_1(\CP^1\sminus\{0,t,1,\infty\},z_0)$ along the path encircled by the loop $\gamma_i$ defining the monodromy (Figure~\ref{figure:wm-loops}), then for every pair $\{M_l,M_m\}$ there are 4 different possibi lities how one can form a \emph{mixed basis} out of the two pairs of solutions.
+Each of the 4 lines at the intersection of $\Cal S_{VI}(\theta)$ with the planes \eqref{eq:wm-lines} correspond to the degeneracy of one of these 4 mixed bases. \end{remark}

-\end{proposition} The projective completion of $\Cal S_{VI}(a)$ in $\CP^3$ contains 3 additional lines at infinity, giving the total of 27 lines provided by the classical Cayley-Salmon theorem.
-They are all distinct if and only if $\Cal S_{VI}(a)$ is nonsingular.
+The projective completion of $\Cal S_{VI}(\theta)$ in $\CP^3$ contains 3 additional lines at infinity, giving the total of 27 lines provided by the classical Cayley--Salmon theorem \cite{Cay69,BW79}.
+They are all distinct if and only if $\Cal S_{VI}(\theta)$ is non-singular.

+\begin{remark} By the classic theory of cubic surfaces, there are 45 tri-tangent planes, i.e. containing 3 lines forming a triangle, and each line belongs to exactly 5 of these planes.
+The above 12 decompositions of the cubic corresponds to the $3\times 4$ planes that contain one of the 3 lines at infinity, the fifth plane being the plane at infinity. \end{remark}

-\paragraph{Singular points of $\Cal S_{VI}(a)$.} The surface $\Cal S_{VI}(a)$ is simply connected (cf. \cite{CL}), and it may or may not have singular points depending on $a$, but it never has more than 4 singular points \cite{Obl04}.
+\paragraph{Singular points of $\Cal S_{VI}(\theta)$.} The surface $\Cal S_{VI}(\theta)$ is simply connected (cf. \cite{CL}), and it may or may not have singular points depending on $a$, but it never has more than 4 singular points \cite[Corollary 4.6]{Obl04}.
 The singularities that appear correspond to unstable monodromy representations, which are of two kinds: \begin{itemize} \item Either $M_l=\pm I$ for some $l\in\{0,t,1,\infty\}$, hence $e_l=\pm 1$.

 If $l=i\in\{0,t,1\}$, then $\displaystyle\ a_i=\pm 2,\quad X_i=\pm a_\infty,\quad X_j=\pm a_k,\quad X_k=\pm a_j.$

 If $l=\infty$, then $\displaystyle \ a_\infty=\pm 2,\quad X_i=\pm a_i,\ i=0,t,1.$